The Research Is In: Yes, Gardening Totally Counts As Exercise

 Does gardening count as a workout?

-Good news for those who already log hours planting and weeding: It's considered to be moderate exercise by the American Heart Association, and you can easily burn the same number of calories gardening as you would at the gym.
-Digging, raking, and mowing are particularly effective at burning calories.
+Good news for those who already log hours planting and weeding: It's considered to be moderate exercise by the American Heart Association1, and you can easily burn the same number of calories2 gardening as you would at the gym.
+Digging, raking, and mowing are particularly effective3 at burning calories.

 Gary L. Altman, M.S., CRC, HTR and associate director of the Horticultural Therapy Program at Rutgers University School of Environmental and Biological Sciences, explains that gardening incorporates all four types of exercise: endurance, strength, balance, and flexibility and can be much more vigorous than people may realize.
 "Gardening should be thought of as a whole-body exercise that works all of the major muscle groups including legs, buttocks, back, abdomen, neck, arms, and shoulders," he says.